 What will I study?

 The focus in second year is on further developing key skills and knowledge within the field of Interaction Design.
 Projects focus on human centred design, app and web design, user experience (UX) design, service design, creative coding, physical computing and virtual reality.
 Coding and technology skills are taught from a beginner level to enable students realise compelling creative products and services during their studies.

 Year 3: Studio+ & International

-Studio+ is an optional year open to all Design students allowing you to engage with the world beyond NCAD by gaining practical work experience in the form of internships and industry placements on live commercial, social or community projects.
-Studio+ can also include a work placement abroad or a study abroad period through the Erasmus programme with internationally recognised design faculties partnered with NCAD.
+Studio+ is an optional year open to all Design students allowing you to engage with the world beyond NCAD by gaining practical work experience in the form of working within the NCAD Design Bureau on live commercial, social or community projects and/or undertaking approved internships and industry placements.
+Studio+ can also include a work placement abroad or a study abroad experience through the Erasmus programme with internationally recognised art and design faculties partnered with NCAD.

 In the final year, students are ready to develop their own programme of study, which reflects each individual’s skills and interests within Interaction Design.
 This will culminate in a substantial body of work for assessment and display at degree shows, exhibitions and events.